Indefinite causal key distribution: Security against individual attacks

 where, as before, $0\leq d \leq 1/8$.
 Thus, if Eve and Yves are aiming to minimise the probability of being detected whilst maximising their knowledge of the shared key,

-It is interesting to note that, since $H(\mathcal{Z}: \mathcal{A})|_{x = 0}$ and $H(\mathcal{Z}: \mathcal{A})|_{x' = 0}$ take the same range of values [as can be seen from Eq.\,(\ref{ZA_MI})], the eavesdroppers can choose whether or not they want to induce errors in Alice and Bob's shared key whilst extracting information about it\footnote{Note that here, we have ignored the subscripts in the mutual entropy notation since $H(\mathcal{Z}: \mathcal{A}) = H_{0/1}(\mathcal{Z}: \mathcal{A})$.}.
+It is interesting to note that, since $H_{l/\bar{l}}(\mathcal{Z}: \mathcal{A})|_{x = 0}$ and $H_{l/\bar{l}}(\mathcal{Z}: \mathcal{A})|_{x' = 0}$ take the same range of values [as can be seen from Eq.\,(\ref{ZA_MI}) and Eq.\,(\ref{eaves_MI_x})], the eavesdroppers can choose whether or not they want to induce errors in Alice and Bob's shared key whilst extracting information about it.
 This effectively corresponds to how much impact they allow Eve to have (regardless of Yves).

-In FIG.\,\ref{fig:MI}, we plot these various different mutual information functions with respect to the minimum detection probability $d$.
+Averaging over the different basis choices gives our final range for the mutual information shared between Alice and Bob over the entire protocol:

+In FIG.\,\ref{fig:MI_average}, we plot these various different mutual information functions, along with $H(\mathcal{A}: \mathcal{Z})$ from Eq.\,(\ref{ave_MI_EY}), with respect to the minimum detection probability $d$ when averaged over the different basis choices of Alice and Bob.
+Note that in the worst case, Alice and Bob share more information than Alice and the eavesdroppers until a detection probability of $d \approx 0.096$ is induced.
+This means that up until this point the normal post processing protocols can be undertaken to obtain a secure key between Alice and Bob, at least in the class of attacks considered here \cite{QKDreview}.

+We also plot, in FIG.\,\ref{fig:MI}, the various mutual information values for each basis choice.
 Notice the difference between the $x$ and $z$-basis cases in these plots.
 This is purely an artifact of how the eavesdroppers' unitaries, and therefore measurements, were set up in a basis dependent way.
-By an appropriate redefinition of these measurements, we could flip these results and have the eavesdroppers learn something about the $x$ cases but not the $z$ ones, or some combination of both.
-These plots make it clear that in both cases of Alice and Bob's basis choice, the mutual information between the eavesdroppers and Alice (or Bob) is less than or equal to the mutual information shared by Alice and Bob.
-Therefore, the normal post processing protocols can be undertaken to obtain a secure key between Alice and Bob, at least in the class of attacks considered here \cite{QKDreview}.
+By an appropriate redefinition of these measurements, we could flip these results and have the eavesdroppers learn something more about the $x$ cases and less about the $z$ ones.